Department Learning Goals

 - We value investing time, energy, and resources to support students’ future career goals

-- We value actions to reduce systemic barriers that have historically limited access to education and psychology and careers for students from marginalized backgrounds.
+- We value actions to reduce systemic barriers that have historically limited access to education and careers in Psychology.

 - We value both basic and applied forms of research.